JoseBarrios/CGPoint/README.md

-A structure that contains a point in a two-dimensional (x,y) coordinate system.
+A structure that contains a point in a two-dimensional ( x , y ) coordinate system.
 <h2>Usage</h2><hr>
 ```js
 var CGPoint = require('cg-point');